Skip navigation

 • Vibration therapy

 Any high school athlete can visit the Sports Recovery Clinic on Sundays between 10 a.m. and 1 p.m.
-No appointment is necessary and there’s no charge for the service.
+No appointment is necessary, and there is no charge for the service.

-Appointments are also available throughout the week at:
+Appointments are also available throughout the week at all rehabilitation locations.

 Learn more about physical therapy and rehabilitation services at Catholic Health.